 With funding from the Andrew W. Mellon Foundation, CRL is developing and costing out a methodology and strategy to identify the “critical corpus” of journal literature published in print form.
 The goal is to enable North American libraries to focus resources on preserving the print serials most important to academic research in the humanities and social sciences.
 This presentation will report preliminary findings and the outlook for further work.

-A PAPR Survey of the Shared Print Landscape and CRL’s Place in the Landscape TBD
+A PAPR Survey of the Shared Print Landscape and CRL’s Place in the Landscape Bernard F. Reilly, President, CRL

 CRL has laid out its goals for shared print in the agenda for 2017-2026.
-Accomplishing that agenda involves leveraging the work of regional efforts in which CRL ibraries are investing, to maximize the return on that investment and avoid unnecessary duplication of time and effort, This presentation will survey of the larger North American shared print landscape and suggest potential areas for partnerships to advance CRL libraries' interests.
+Accomplishing that agenda involves leveraging the work of regional efforts in which CRL libraries are investing, to maximize the return on that investment and avoid unnecessary duplication of time and resources.
+This presentation will survey the larger North American shared print landscape and suggest potential areas for partnerships to advance CRL libraries' interests.

 Panel discussion: What are the Appropriate Terms and Benefits of New CRL Partnerships?
 Moderator: Martha Hruska, University of California, San Diego, and Chair, CRL Collections Services and Policy Committee

-Members of CRL's Collections and Services Policy Committee (CSPC) will discuss objectives and implications of the shared print agenda, and welcome attendee views on the scope of the effort, and on the appropriate return on CRL's investment.
+Members of CRL's Collections and Services Policy Committee (CSPC) will discuss objectives and implications of the shared print agenda, and solicit attendee thoughts on the scope of the effort, and on an appropriate return on CRL's investment.

-The meeting is open to staff at all CRL member institutions but advance registration is required.
-Registrants will be notified later of the meeting location, to be at an ALA-assigned site.
+Attendance at this meeting is limited to staff at CRL member institutions; advance registration is required.
+Box lunches will be provided.